jeroenterheerdt/HAsmartirrigation/README.md

 You can change any value mentioned before.
 Additionaly there are some more options.

 - State:
   - 'Automatic': Automatic updating and calculation of that zone.
-Module and sensor mapping is mandatory.
+Module and sensor group is mandatory.
   - 'Manual': Only manual updating and calculation of that zone.
-No module and sensor mapping is required.
+No module and sensor group is required.
   - 'Disabled': The zone is disabled.
 No updating and calculation of that zone.
-Module and sensor mapping is optional.
+Module and sensor group is optional.
 - Module: Choose the calculation module (see below) shall be used for that zone to calculate irrigation duration.
-- Mapping: Which sensor mapping (see below) shall be used for that zone.
+- Sensor group: Which sensor group (see below) shall be used for that zone.
 - Bucket: Either calculated or manually set.
 Bucket >=0 no irrigation is necesarry, bucket <0 irrigation is necesarry.
 - Multiplier: Multiplies the duration of the irrigation or divides if you do 0.5 for example.
 - Duration: Either calculated or manually set.